Aleimar/witAI101/README.md

 ### Check our sample app (demoApp)
 You can try our sample app in this tutorial by clicking this [link](https://wit.ai/apps/3186615821466997) and entering your test utterance in the utterance field under understanding tab.

-> For advance programmers, you can use this curl request ***curl -H 'Authorization: Bearer ERPO3QGEHBB2QKEMRVPHJWYP22PR36GV' 'https://api.wit.ai/message?v=20201025&q='*** and append your sample utterance.
-Remember to replace spaces with **%20**
+> 💻 For advance programmers, you can use this curl request ***curl -H 'Authorization: Bearer ERPO3QGEHBB2QKEMRVPHJWYP22PR36GV' 'https://api.wit.ai/message?v=20201025&q='*** and append your sample utterance.
+Remember to replace spaces with "**%20**" characters.

 # What’s next?